MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0602-Configuring Disk Encryption Using Intune.md

 - 0301-Creating and Deploying Configuration Profiles

-  Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Azure AD.
+  Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.

 ### Scenario